sharadalt/sharadalt.github.io/_portfolio/blokmetrics.md

 <a href="https://github.com/sharadalt/blocmetrics" style="font-family:Times New Roman;"><strong>https://github.com/sharadalt/blocmetrics</strong></a>

-Blocmetrics provides the solution for you with good set of features.
-Once you register your applications with Blocmetrics you can track the events to the registered application.
+Analetrics provides the solution for you with good set of features.
+Once you register your applications with Analetrics you can track the events to the registered application.

 Once you are registered, with your name, you can register the applications to be tracked.
-Blocmetrics provides wiki CRUD operations as well.
+Analetrics provides wiki CRUD operations as well.

-Blocmetrics is built in Ruby on Rails framework with MVC architecture.
+Analetrics is built in Ruby on Rails framework with MVC architecture.
 It uses html, CSS and bootstrap-sass to stylize.
 It uses ruby gems to achieve some of it's tasks.
 It uses postgreSQL for it's database needs.

 Now comes the fun part!
-How is the look and feel of Blocmetrics.
+How is the look and feel of Analetrics.
 Come on in, Let us explore it!

-You have seen the welcome page of Blocmetrics in the Work page of this portfolio.
+You have seen the welcome page of Analetrics in the Work page of this portfolio.

-Like in any web application, you need to register first in order to use Blocmetrics.
+Like in any web application, you need to register first in order to use Analetrics.
 Question is how do you do that?

 Here is the screen, like any web application, provide your name, email and password and click the Signup button, That's it.